Anubhav-dev-web/Hoo-bank/README.md

-Sure!
-Here's a detailed README.md file for your HooBank project:

----

 # HooBank Landing Page

 ## Overview

 HooBank is a modern and sleek landing page built using React, Tailwind CSS, and Vite.
 It provides a clean and intuitive design to showcase a fictional banking service.
 This project aims to demonstrate the integration of React with Tailwind CSS for efficient styling and Vite for fast development and building.

 ![alt text](preview.jpg)